-Additionally, the federal prison system offers drastically less opportunity for prisoners to transition to community corrections before the end of their sentence compared to most states (see this chart).
-This is due to multiple policies, including limited time credits given for good behavior in prison and because only one federal prison programs that qualify for “earned time” credit.
-Currently, only the Residential Drug Abuse Treatment Program enables participants to earn one-year off their sentence.
+Additionally, the federal prison system offers much less opportunity for prisoners to transition to community corrections before the end of their sentence compared to most states (see this resource).
+This is due to multiple policies, including limited time credits given for good behavior in prison and because only one federal prison programs qualifies for “earned time” credit (the Residential Drug Abuse Treatment Program enables participants to earn one-year off their sentence).

 The federal prison system currently holds more than 180,000 incarcerated men and women, making it the largest prison system in the country.
 The Bureau of Prisons population exceeds its system capacity by 14 to 25 percent, with highest over-crowding in medium and high security facilities.
 Limiting the transition time for prisoners to move to community corrections before the end of their sentence exacerbates this overcrowding, making it difficult to run effective programs and to keep prison officials and prisoners safe.

 KEY SPONSORS AND STATUS

-The Prison Reform and Redemption Act is sponsored by Congressman Doug Collins (GA) and Hakeem Jeffries (NY).
-The Corrections Act is sponsored by Sen. John Cornyn (TX) and Sen. Sheldon Whitehouse (RI).
+The FIRST STEP Act is sponsored by Representatives Doug Collins (GA) and Hakeem Jeffries (NY) and the amended Senate version is sponsored by Senators Chuck Grassley (IA) and Dick Durbin (IL).

 WHAT THE LEGISLATION DOES

 - Expands Prison Programs and Earned Time Credits Opportunities: The Bureau of Prisons (BOP) is required to increase and improve prison programming and productive activities, such as drug rehabilitation, education, skills training, faith-based classes, and work programs, in partnership with non-profit and faith-based organizations.
 All programs that reduce recidivism may qualify for earned time credits.

 - Risk Assessment: The Department of Justice must develop a Post-Sentencing Risk and Needs Assessment System and implement it in all facilities in order to assign the most effective programming to each individual.
-Prisoners will be periodically reassessed.
+Prisoners will be reassessed annually.